Documentation Index

 startLsn | string | - | SQL Server starting LSN (standalone change mode only) |

-replicationSlot | string | wirekite_replication_slot | PostgreSQL replication slot name |
+replicationSlot | string | - | PostgreSQL replication slot name (required for PostgreSQL CDC) |

 Change Loader Parameters